Cool guitar techniques

 This technique is really cool and can be used when you are playing with a pick (plectrum) and preferable on an electric guitar with some amount of gain from your amp.
 In combination with distortion effect it makes it even better.

-The technique in itself is not hard to grasp, but you may need to practice a while before getting it to sound good.
+The technique in itself is easy to grasp, but you may need to practice a while before getting it to sound good.
 To do a pick slide you use your pick and slide it - over one or two strings - from the strumming position (you can begin the slide near the bridge) in direction to neck.

 The way to do it is to tilt your pick and then scrape it over the lowest strings (see picture).
 Some centimeters slide will do it.
 It can be very cool as intro of a song or just as part of a riff.
 Listen for example to Social Distortion songs for examples.